k-46/S46_list_of_dad_jokes/README.md

 - Like - Having a like button for each post

-> More features will be available soon
+> More features will be available soon.